raghav-upadhyay2002/Vision-Based-Virtual-Maze-Navigator/README.md

 # Vision-Based Virtual Maze Navigator

-An autonomous mobile robot agent that navigates an unknown 3D maze environment using only a first-person virtual camera feed, built on the [Webots](https://cyberbotics.com/) robotics simulator with an e-puck robot.
+An autonomous mobile robot agent that navigates an unknown 3D maze using only its onboard camera feeds, built on the [Webots](https://cyberbotics.com/) robotics simulator with an e-puck robot.

 ## The Mission
-The agent must locate a specific target object within a simulated environment.
-It operates without access to ground-truth map coordinates, relying entirely on real-time visual input from its onboard camera.
+The agent must navigate a simulated maze and locate a red target object.
+It operates without access to ground-truth map coordinates, relying entirely on real-time visual input from three onboard cameras (front, left, right).

-## Core Loop
+## How It Works
+[`maze_nav.py`](e-puck/controllers/maze_nav/maze_nav.py) runs a fully autonomous perceive-then-act loop every simulation timestep:

-1. **Capture**: Retrieve the current camera frame from the simulation.
+1. **Capture** — Grab the current frame from the front, left, and right cameras.
-2. **Perceive**: Detect walls, openings, and landmarks using computer vision.
-3. **Map**: Update a local visual occupancy grid map.
-4. **Plan**: Determine the next optimal movement (e.g., turn left, move forward).
-5. **Act**: Execute the command in the simulator and repeat.
+2. **Perceive walls** — Run Canny edge detection on the front camera frame, split it into left/center/right thirds, and use edge density in each zone as a proxy for "wall very close" (a flat, low-texture surface produces few edges).
+A wall must be reported for 3 consecutive frames before it counts, to debounce single-frame noise.
+The right camera's bottom strip is checked separately via mean brightness — a nearby wall darkens that region.
+3. **Perceive target** — Threshold the front camera frame in HSV for red, and use the centroid of the red pixel mask to decide whether the target is to the left, right, or center of frame.
+4. **Decide & act** — Priority order: avoid a wall ahead first (turning toward whichever side is open), then steer away from a wall hugging the left or right side, then steer toward a visible red target, otherwise drive straight.
+This right-hand-follow-ish scheme lets the robot both avoid collisions and home in on the target.

+Debug windows (via OpenCV) show the live front/right camera feeds, the Canny edge map used for wall detection, and the red-pixel mask when the target is visible.

 ## Current Status
-The autonomous loop above is the target design; the controller isn't there yet.
-Right now [`maze_nav.py`](e-puck/controllers/maze_nav/maze_nav.py) implements:
-- Live camera feed display (OpenCV window) from the e-puck's onboard camera.
-- Manual keyboard teleoperation (**W/A/S/D** to drive/turn, released keys stop the robot).
-- An in-progress red-target color detector (HSV thresholding) that isn't wired into motor control yet.

-Planning, mapping, and closed-loop autonomous control are not implemented yet.
+Implemented:
+- Front/left/right camera capture and processing each control step.
+- Edge-density-based wall detection (ahead / left / right) with frame-debouncing.
+- Brightness-based right-wall detection from a cropped camera strip.
+- HSV-based red target detection with left/center/right direction estimation.
+- Closed-loop autonomous control combining wall avoidance and target seeking.

+Not yet implemented:
+- Use of the left camera in navigation logic (currently enabled but unused).
+- Persistent mapping/occupancy grid or path planning beyond reactive, one-step-ahead decisions.
+- Loop closure / stopping condition once the target is actually reached.

 ## Project Structure
 ```
 e-puck/
   controllers/
     maze_nav/
-      maze_nav.py       # Robot controller: camera feed, teleop, target detection
+      maze_nav.py       # Robot controller: wall + target vision, autonomous motor control
   worlds/
-    e-puck.wbt           # Webots world/scene (set the robot's `controller` field to "maze_nav")
+    e-puck.wbt           # Webots world/scene (robot's `controller` field is set to "maze_nav")
-  plugins/                # Webots-bundled plugin boilerplate (not project code, gitignored)
+  plugins/                # Webots-bundled plugin boilerplate (not project code)
 requirements.txt
 ```